unitedstates/python-us/README.rst

 0.9.0
 ~~~~~

-* add information on whether a state is contiguous and/or continential,
+* add information on whether a state is contiguous and/or continental,
   thanks to `chebee7i <https://github.com/chebee7i>`_

 0.8.0